kreivon/QuartzFarmerAddon/README.md

 ## Acknowledgments
 * A ***MASSIVE*** thanks to MineGame159 & seasnail !!!

-* Also the great sesh i had on the day i made it.
+* Also the great sesh i had on the.
 It gave me the bright idea and the courage to skid echest farmer and change fuck all code to do what it do.
 Was some good buds 🌿💨

 Client can be found here - https://meteorclient.com/